-Subject: Business Conduct Number: 01-217 Prepared/Reviewed by: Director, Healthy Workplace, VP&CHRO, Finance and Audit Committee, Board of Directors Page: Original Issue: Revised: 7 of 13 2011.09 2015.04 Issued by: President & Chief Executive Officer
+Prepared/Reviewed by: Director, Healthy Workplace, VP&CHRO, Page: 7 of 14 Finance and Audit Committee, Board of Directors Original Issue: 2011.09

 4.4 Competitive Practices.
 The Hospital firmly believes that fair competition is fundamental to the continuation of the free enterprise system.
 The Hospital complies with and supports laws which prohibit restraints of trade, unfair practices, or abuse of economic power.